jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 The simplest quantum gates operate on a single qubit.
 However, if this were the only kind of gate, the state would remain separable. i.e. it could be factored into individual qubits and the same computation could be done efficiently on a classical computer.
 It is essential to have at least one type of multi-qubit gate that allows entanglement to be created.

 There are many kinds of quantum gates, but any quantum circuit can be built (or closely approximated) using a small subset known as a universal gate set.
 There are several such sets, with as few as three gates being sufficient.
-Essentially, what is required is two one-qubit rotation gates that can reach any point on the Bloch sphere and a two-qubit entangling gate, such as CX, to allow entanglement to be created.
+The minimum is a couple of one-qubit rotation gates that can reach or approximate any point on the Bloch sphere and a two-qubit entangling gate, such as CX, to allow entanglement to be created.
 Any unitary can be decomposed into a circuit constructed from one and two qubit unitaries.

 In practice, real quantum computers implement a small subset that is physically realizable given the technology available.
 Working at this level would make algorithm development very difficult and the algorithms would be specific to a given gate set.
 Consequently, quantum development tools usually have a wide range of gates that provide useful abstractions.
 A compiler then takes the quantum circuit, optimizes it and compiles it into a sequence of operations for a particular quantum computer, taking into account the topology and primitive operations of the machine.